-As noted from the chart, the 2017-2018 program period continued a reduced number of course offerings compared to prior years.
+As noted from the chart, the 2018-2019 program period continued a reduced number of course offerings compared to prior years.
 This has been in response to a decline in overall registration and attendance numbers.
-Overall registration and attendance levels fluctuated widely over the past 10 years:
+However, the 2018-2019 attendance numbers did pick up over the 2017-2018 attendance.
+We believe this may be in part due to the additional liquid fuels funding that municipalities are eligible for if they attend an LTAP course.